lzwjava/blog-source/notes/2025-07-02-language-impacts-project-en.md

 ---
-title: "Language Choice Shapes Project Success"
+audio: false
+generated: true
 lang: en
 layout: post
-audio: false
+title: Language Choice Shapes Project Success
 translated: false
-generated: true
 ---

 Yes, you're absolutely right.
 The choice of programming language impacts a lot of factors that shape the development process and the success of a project.
 Let’s break down the key points you mentioned: